HEC-RAS

-HEC-RAS is a computer program that models the hydraulics of water flow through natural rivers and other channels.
-Prior to the 2016 update to Version 5.0, the program was one-dimensional, meaning that there is no direct modeling of the hydraulic effect of cross section shape changes, bends, and other two- and three-dimensional aspects of flow.
-The release of Version 5.0 introduced two-dimensional modeling of flow as well as sediment transfer modeling capabilities.
+HEC-RAS is simulation software used in computational fluid dynamics – specifically, to model the hydraulics of water flow through natural rivers and other channels.

 The program was developed by the United States Army Corps of Engineers in order to manage the rivers, harbors, and other public works under their jurisdiction; it has found wide acceptance by many others since its public release in 1995.

 The Hydrologic Engineering Center (HEC) in Davis, California, developed the River Analysis System (RAS) to aid hydraulic engineers in channel flow analysis and floodplain determination.
 It includes numerous data entry capabilities, hydraulic analysis components, data storage and management capabilities, and graphing and reporting capabilities.

 Functionality

 The basic computational procedure of HEC-RAS for steady flow is based on the solution of the one-dimensional energy equation.
 Energy losses are evaluated by friction and contraction / expansion.
 The momentum equation may be used in situations where the water surface profile is rapidly varied.
 These situations include hydraulic jumps, hydraulics of bridges, and evaluating profiles at river confluences.

 For unsteady flow, HEC-RAS solves the full, dynamic, 1-D Saint Venant Equation using an implicit, finite difference method.
 The unsteady flow equation solver was adapted from Dr. Robert L. Barkau's UNET package.

 HEC-RAS is equipped to model a network of channels, a dendritic system or a single river reach.
 Certain simplifications must be made in order to model some complex flow situations using the HEC-RAS one-dimensional approach.
 It is capable of modeling subcritical, supercritical, and mixed flow regime flow along with the effects of bridges, culverts, weirs, and structures.

 Version 5.0.7 as of March 2019 supports Windows 7, 8, 8.1, and 10 64-bit only.

-Usages
+Version 6.0 and newer support 64-bit Windows 7-11, and version 6.1 is available for Linux.

+Applications

 HEC-RAS is a computer program for modeling water flowing through systems of open channels and computing water surface profiles.
 HEC-RAS finds particular commercial application in floodplain management and [flood insurance] studies to evaluate floodway encroachments.
 Some of the additional uses are: bridge and culvert design and analysis, levee studies, and channel modification studies.
 It can be used for dam breach analysis, though other modeling methods are presently more widely accepted for this purpose.